cybergu0ck/s2n2s2/docs/documentation.md

 # Google smtp

 Need to create a google app and use the generated app password to be able to send gmail using smtp server.

+- The email and the app password is to be saved as environment variables (in ~/.bashrc in the case of linux)